MatthewGordonSmith/ml-logging-js/README.md

 ## Category Tagging

-The category tagging allows you to tail the MarkLogic log and show only those log etries for a “realtime” application log:
+The category tagging allows you to tail the MarkLogic log and show only those log entries for a “realtime” application log:

 `tail -f ErrorLog.txt | grep “My Log Name|”`